lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Entry-level, tenant-specific models require a FK to the model that controls the tenants:
+.emph[Entry-level, tenant-specific models] require a FK to the model that controls the tenants:

 ```python
 class SharedTenantAbstractModel(models.Model):